Moon Ribas

-Moon Ribas (born 24 May 1985) is a Spanish avant-garde artist and cyborg activist best known for developing and implanting online seismic sensors in her feet that allow her to feel earthquakes through vibrations.
+Moon Ribas (born 24 May 1985) is a Spanish cyborg activist and avant-garde artist best known for developing and implanting online seismic sensors in her feet that allow her to feel earthquakes through vibrations.
 Since 2007, international media have described her as the world's first cyborg woman or the world's first female cyborg artist.
-She is the co-founder of the Cyborg Foundation, an international organisation that encourages humans to become cyborgs and promotes cyborgism as an art movement and the co-founder of the Transpecies Society, an association that gives voice to people with non-human identities and offers the development of new senses and organs in community.
+She is the co-founder of the Cyborg Foundation, an international organisation that encourages humans to become cyborgs and promotes cyborgism as an art movement.
+She is also the co-founder of the Transpecies Society, an association that gives voice to people with non-human identities and offers the development of new senses and organs in community.
 Her choreography works are based on the exploration of new movements developed by the addition of new senses or sensory extensions to the dancer.

 Career and works

-Moon Ribas grew up in Mataró (Catalonia) and moved to England at the age of 18 where she studied experimental dance and graduated in choreography at Dartington College of Arts (England) and Movement Research at SNDO Theaterschool (Amsterdam).
+Moon Ribas grew up in Mataró, Catalonia, and moved to England at the age of 18 where she studied experimental dance and graduated in choreography at Dartington College of Arts, England, and Movement Research at SNDO Theaterschool, Amsterdam.
 During her studies she began to explore the possibilities of sensory extensions by applying technology to her body.

-Seismic Sense
+Seismic sense

 In 2013, Moon developed a sensor that vibrates whenever there's an earthquake in the planet.
 The sensor, which is permanently implanted in her feet, vibrates in different levels depending on the intensity of each earthquakes and is wirelessly connected to online seismographs, which means she can feel earthquakes from all over the world regardless of where she is.
 Moon has been wearing the sensor permanently since March 2013 and has used her seismic sense to create dance pieces.
 Waiting for Earthquakes is a solo dance performance where the dancer stands still until an earthquake is felt.
-The choreography depends on the earthquakes felt during the duration of the performance and the intensity of the dancer's movements depend on the magnitude of each earthquake (which can be felt from 1.0 in the Richter Scale).
-If there are no earthquakes during the time of performance the dancer will not dance.
+The choreography depends on the earthquakes felt during the duration of the performance and the intensity of the dancer's movements depend on the magnitude of each earthquake (which can be felt from 1.0 in the Richter scale).
+If there are no earthquakes during the time of performance, the dancer will not dance.
 The piece was premiered on 28 March 2013 at Nau Ivanow, Barcelona.
 She discusses this in depth in the Shaping Business Minds Through Art podcast in 2020.

-Kaleidoscopic Vision
+Kaleidoscopic vision

 Moon's first sensory experiment was in 2007 when she created and wore a pair of kaleidoscopic glasses for three months.
 The glasses only allowed her to see colour, no shape.
 The lack of shape perception increased not only her sense of colour discrimination but also her detection of movement.
 Any slight change of colour in her field of vision indicated that something had moved.
 During the three-month period, Moon visited several cities in Europe and met people without ever seeing their faces.